-We’re still weeks away from the official announcement, but some of you might want to hang around and wait for the iPhone 13, iPhone 13 mini, iPhone 13 Pro, and iPhone 13 Pro Max.
+We’re just days away from the official announcement which means a lot of you should hang around and wait for the iPhone 13, iPhone 13 mini, iPhone 13 Pro, and iPhone 13 Pro Max.
 Yes, Apple is expected to keep the same four iPhone models around in 2021 though it looks like that will change next year.

 The iPhone 13 series will reportedly have a variety of changes on board including upgraded screens, better performance, improved cameras, better 5G, and a whole lot more.

-We don’t have an official iPhone 13 release date yet, that announcement won’t come for awhile, but we’ve heard the release could take place in September instead of October.
+We don’t have an official iPhone 13 release date yet, but we’ve heard the release will take place in September instead of October like last year.

-In this guide we’ll take prospective iPhone 13 buyers through some steps to take in summer and early fall ahead of Apple’s iPhone 13 launch date.
+In this guide we’ll take prospective iPhone 13 buyers through some steps to take ahead of Apple’s iPhone 13 launch date.

 - Track iPhone 13 Rumors